How to: Acid Staining Garage Floors

 Step 5: Selecting the Right Sealer for the Use Not all sealers are created equal and should be carefully considered before buying.
 Our Sprayable Satin Finish Sealer is perfect for garages used for cars and other vehicles.
 The sealer is easy to apply, repair should damage occur and will not create a slip hazard when wet.
 If the garage has been converted into living space and the floor will not be exposed to the elements, glossier sealers can be used.
 Do not apply concrete wax to garage floors where cars will be parked.

 Step 6: Garage Floor Limitations Garage floor slabs poured before 2000 often do not include a moisture barrier.
 Conduct a moisture test by firmly adhering a 1 x 1 piece of plastic to the raw concrete floor using strong tape for 48 hours.
 If condensate appears on the underside of the plastic, select a breathable sealer for the floor.
-If the condensate is heavy, choose a water-based sealer and avoid using concrete floor wax.
+If the condensate is heavy, choose a penetrating water-based sealer and avoid using concrete floor wax.
 DCI 550 Water Based Polyurethane Sealer is an excellent breathable no-wax required sealer for low to medium traffic floors.
+Again, this coating would not be suitable for floors still used for car or large vehicle parking.
 If using a solvent based sealer, remember ventilation to the outside is critical and consider wearing a respirator during application if ventilation is poor.

 Acid Stain Color Chart

 Taking these special circumstances in mind, acid staining garage floors would be the same as any other room in the house.
 Direct Colors offers 10 acid stain colors and all can be used on a garage floor.
 Select the sealer gloss level that is both aesthetically pleasing and appropriate for the floor use.

 Need a few design ideas to get started?
 Visit our customer photo galleries to see all of our products in action!